 Analytics in finance has always meant turning transactions into reports.
 AI extends that work in two directions.
-ML finds patterns inside the data that no rule-based model would catch.
+ML finds patterns across transaction histories, payment behaviors, and cost drivers that no rule-based model would catch.
 Advanced analytics combines those patterns with business logic and external signals so the finance function can decide, not just describe.
+The data sources are familiar:

 ERP and general ledger systems for transaction records